 Frequency of updates

-Data Feeds update once per day Monday to Friday.
-These updates occur early in the morning, typically between 2-7 AM (EST).
+Data Feeds update once daily, Monday through Friday.
+These updates occur early in the morning, typically between 2 and 7 AM (EST).

 Data Feeds table prefixes